datamole-ai/mff-cloud-app-development/semestral-project-assignment.md

 ## Goal

-Design an solution architecture of a cloud system for collecting logs from IoT devices, performing anomaly detection on them and reporting results to a web application.
+Design an system/solution architecture of a cloud system for collecting logs from IoT devices, performing anomaly detection on them and reporting results to a web application.
+Actual **implementation is not required**.

 * Use Microsoft Azure Cloud.
 * Choose suitable Azure services and their integration approach.